cheynepierce/SalesforceStyleGuide/README.md

 Class methods should be separated by blank lines.

-Blank lines can be used to separate logical sections of code, but this should be done sparingly.
+Sparingly, blank lines can be used to separate logical sections of code.

 Don't use blank spaces before or after parentheses in method names.